klemenkerin/Keyboard-user-recognition/README.md

-Mathematical modelling - keyboard user recognition
+Mathematical modelling course - keyboard user recognition

-This website is used for collection of data showing users style of typing
+This website is used for collection of data for my main project at mathematical modelling course.
+Collected data shows users specific style of typing and can be used to identify user based only on his typing.